global-asp/asp-source/en/0332_lion-and-warthog.md

 He was also very hungry.
 Then he saw Warthog's children playing in the mud.
-“Today is my lucky day,” said Lion with his mouth watering.
+"Today is my lucky day," said Lion with his mouth watering.

 ##
-“Hey Warthog, my new friend,”
+"Hey Warthog, my new friend,"
 called Lion.
-“I have been caught in the trap for days without food.
+"I have been caught in the trap for days without food.
 But I am too weak to hunt.
-Please would you give one of your children to me for breakfast?”
+Please would you give one of your children to me for breakfast?"
 Warthog was shocked.
-“I saved you from the trap and now you want to eat my children?”
+"I saved you from the trap and now you want to eat my children?"

 ##
-“I am very sorry my friend,” said
+"I am very sorry my friend," said
-Lion, “but I am starving.
+Lion, "but I am starving.
-I might be weak for now but I am stronger than you.”
+I might be weak for now but I am stronger than you."
 The lion opened his mouth and
 showed his strong yellow teeth.
-“If you do not give me one of your children, I will take one for myself,” he roared.
+"If you do not give me one of your children, I will take one for myself," he roared.

 ##